-For severe diaper rash, a person should add 2 tablespoons of baking soda to a warm bath and soak the affected area for 10 minutes, three times per day.
-After soaking, they should apply a topical antiyeast ointment.
+For severe diaper rash, a person can add 2 tablespoons of baking soda to a warm bath and soak the affected area for 10 minutes, three times a day.
+After soaking, they should apply a topical anti-yeast ointment.
 A doctor can recommend a suitable preparation.

-The constant itching and irritation caused by chickenpox can feel like torture for many people, especially children.
+The constant itching and irritation caused by chickenpox can feel extremely uncomfortable for many people, especially children.

 A baking soda bath may provide the relief they need.
-Soaking in a lukewarm bath with a quarter cup of baking soda in it may provide relief from itching, according to the Seattle Children’s Hospital.
+Soaking in lukewarm water with 1-quarter cup of baking soda may relieve itching, according to the Seattle Children’s Hospital.

 Adding ingredients such as oatmeal or chamomile tea may also reduce symptoms.